ernstlab/csrep/README.md

 We create an environment that is compatible with our program, which you install as a conda environment: ```conda env create -f env/csrep_env.yml```

 ## Test data
-To show you how CSREP can be run, we provided an example that include 18-chromatin-state segmentation data for 5 samples of ESC groups and 7 samples of Brain group from Roadmap Epigenomics Project (https://egg2.wustl.edu/roadmap/web_portal/chr_state_learning.html#exp_18state).
+To show you how CSREP can be run, we provided an example that include 18-chromatin-state segmentation data for 5 samples of ESC groups and 7 samples of Brain group from <a href="https://egg2.wustl.edu/roadmap/web_portal/chr_state_learning.html#exp_18state">Roadmap Epigenomics Project</a>.
 We restricted the example input to include only data from chromosome 22.

 ## How to install CSREP
 - Clone this github repository